 A pork crown roast is a spectacular and festive centerpiece for special occasions and holiday feasts.
 It is made by fashioning a circle or crown shape from one or two racks of pork loin that are tied together, creating a visually impressive presentation. (affiliate links present)

-You can make this as is as explained step by step below, or stuffed with something in the center.
+If you do choose to stuff with something in the center.
 Apples would bring a bit of sweetness to the meat, or a classic batch of prepared Pepperidge Farm Sausage Stuffing we make here with spicy ground meat is the bomb.

 Crown of Pork

 How Long to Cook Bone In Pork Chops depends on the size and thickness.
 Ensure your crown roast is properly cleaned and trimmed by your butcher.
 It should come tied in a circle.
-If it’s not tied, you may need to use kitchen twine to shape it into this shape.
+If itโ€™s not tied, you may need to use kitchen twine to shape it into this shape.
 Rub the entire surface of the pork or lamb crown roast with olive oil to help the seasoning adhere.

 If you want to protect the exposed bones from excessive browning or charring, you can cover them with foil or use crown roast covers.
 Put the pork or lamb crown roast in a roasting pan with a rack.
 The rack allows for even cooking and allows air circulation around the roast.